AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/attribution/attribution-faq.md

 These extra dates are due to the visitor reporting lookback window.
 See [Data appearing outside reporting window](https://helpx.adobe.com/analytics/kb/data-appearing-outside-reporting-window.html) in the Analytics KB for more information.
 Adobe plans to filter out these extra rows in an upcoming release.

-**Can I use a custom lookback window with my attribution models?**

-Attribution models currently rely on either a visitor or visit lookback window.
-Either of these lookback windows are adjustable by either changing the reporting date range (for visitor lookback) or by using a custom visit definition as part of virtual report suites.
-See [Report time processing](../../../../components/vrs/vrs-report-time-processing.md) for more information.

 **When should I use a visit vs. visitor attribution lookback?**

 The choice of attribution lookback depends on your use case.
 If conversions typically take longer than a single visit, a visitor lookback is recommended.
 Creating a virtual report suite with a longer visit definition is also a potential solution.